GSA/digitalgov.gov/content/posts/2013-10-23-mobile-code-sharing-catalog-snippet-leaflet.md

 ---
+url: /2013/10/23/mobile-code-sharing-catalog-snippet-leaflet/
 date: 2013-10-23 2:07:23 -0400
-title: 'Mobile Code Sharing Catalog Snippet\: Leaflet'
+title: 'Mobile Code Sharing Catalog Snippet: Leaflet'
 summary: 'Would you like help incorporating&nbsp;mobile-friendly maps in your mobile sites and/or web apps?
 Check out&nbsp;Leaflet, available on the Mobile Code Sharing Catalog, a modern open-source JavaScript library for mobile-friendly interactive maps.
 It is developed by Vladimir Agafonkin of CloudMade with a team of dedicated contributors.
 Weighing just'
-authors: [jparcell]
 categories:
   - Code
   - Mobile